Huey P. Newton: Murder

 In the early hours of August 22, 1989, Newton was murdered in front of 1456 9th Street, near the corner of Center Street in the Prescott neighborhood of Oakland, California.
 Within days, Tyrone Robinson was arrested as a suspect; he was on parole and admitted the murder to police, claiming self-defense, though police found no evidence that Newton was carrying a gun.
 In 1991, Robinson was convicted of first-degree murder and sentenced to a prison term of 32 years to life.
 His next parole hearing is set for November 2028.
 Robinson stated that his motive was to advance in the Black Guerrilla Family, a narcotics prison gang, in order to get a crack franchise.

 Newton's funeral was held at Allen Temple Baptist Church, which he had attended following his conversion.
 Some 1,300 mourners were accommodated inside, and another 500 to 600 listened to the service from outside.
 Newton's achievements in civil rights and work on behalf of Black children and families with the Black Panther Party were celebrated.
-Newton's body was cremated, and his ashes were interred at Evergreen Cemetery in Oakland.
+Newton's body was cremated, and a memorial plaque was placed at Evergreen Cemetery in Oakland.

 On February 17, 2021, in commemoration of the Black Panther Party the City of Oakland erected a bust of Huey Newton near the street corner where he was murdered.
 That same year, a commemorative plaque "Dr. Huey P. Newton Way" was applied to this section of 9th Street.